 salt to taste

 red pepper flakes to taste

-Mix tomatoes, parsley, green pepper, green onion, tomato paste and lemon juice.
-Mix in bulgar and let sit in refrigerator for about 1/2 an hour.
+Mix tomatoes, parsley, green pepper, green onion, tomato paste, and lemon juice.
+Mix in bulgar and let sit in the refrigerator for about 1/2 an hour.
 Before serving to add the olive oil and season with salt and red pepper to taste.